babel-utils/babel-plugin-tester/README.md

 + import { pluginTester } from 'babel-plugin-tester/pure'
 ```

-### Formatting Results with Prettier
+### Formatting Output with Prettier

-By default, a formatter is included which formats your results with
+By default, a formatter is included which formats all babel output with
-[prettier][64].
+[prettier][65].
 It will look for a prettier configuration relative to the file
 that's being tested or the current working directory.
 If it can't find one, then
 it uses the default configuration for prettier.

-This makes your snapshots easier to read, but if you'd like to disable this
+This makes your snapshots easier to read and your expectations easier to write,
-feature, you can either use the `pure` import (as shown [above][65]) or you can
+but if you'd like to disable this feature, you can either use the [`pure`
+import][66] to disable automatic formatting (along with snapshot serialization)
-override the `formatResult` option manually:
+or you can override the `formatResult` option manually:

 ```javascript
 pluginTester({